Skip to main content

 Metrics and Mistakes

-Let me tell you two stories about metrics.
+Let me tell you a story about metrics.
 Stick with me: the results are more interesting than they sound.
 We’ll cover choosing what you measure, and what happens when you start acting on the results from your choice of metrics.

-Here, I’ve spoken of ‘high value’ being interesting technical content, and I’d like to skip past whether that is a good judgement of value for a programming and developer tools business or not and for this article, accept that yes, it is a good basis for value.
+Here, I’ve spoken of ‘high value’ being interesting technical content, and I’d like to skip past whether that is a good judgement of value or not and for this article, accept that yes, it is a good basis for value.
 What I’d like to focus on is the metric chosen to represent value to the business for each blog post, and that was hit count: number of visitors.

 What happened once that metric was chosen and applied?